hisplan/SCGW-F25/mini-project/README.md

 **Output:**
 * A list of the **top 20 most significantly upregulated genes** in the CTC cluster (based on high $\text{logFC}$ and low adjusted $p$-value).
-* The generated visualization (volcano plot or heatmap).
+* The generated visualization (volcano plot and/or heatmap).
 * A discussion on the biological function or significance of a few of the most highly expressed, novel genes found in the CTC cluster, potentially suggesting why they might be important for CTC biology (e.g., cell adhesion, survival, or metastasis).

 ***